nielsborie/network-graphs-environment/README.md

-# networkit-docker
+# network-graphs-environment
-The networkit-docker is a ready-to-run Docker image containing the python library networkit and other things.
+The network-graphs-environment is a ready-to-run Docker image containing the python library networkit and other things.
 ---

 ![graph](doc/graph.png)